 Wichita State University is located in Wichita, Kansas, and is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The MA in Aging Studies program offers a diverse and flexible curriculum including concentrations in Senior Living Management, Senior Community Services, and Public Health.
 This fully online program prepares students to advance their careers and meet the growing needs of the aging population.
 Students in a fully online degree program at Wichita State University pay in-state tuition regardless of residency.
 A total of 93.8% of applicants are accepted to the MA in Aging Studies program.

 Brenau University offers an M.S. in Applied Gerontology that is a 30-credit hour program.
 It can be completed in around two years or less.
 This is an interdisciplinary program, which means that students get to mix and match classes to build a curriculum that matches their career goals.

 Located in Evansville, Indiana, the University of Southern Indiana has an acceptance rate into its MSN program of 93.6%.
 The program is geared toward acute care, practice and specialization in the MSN field.
 This opens up the possibility of working as an adult-gerontology nurse practitioners or clinical nurse specialist.

-The University of Indianapolis has an acceptance rate of 82.2% and has a Program of Merit designation from the Association for Gerontology in Higher Education.
-It is accredited by the North Central Association of Colleges and Schools.
+The University of Indianapolis Master of Science in Aging Studies program admits 99% of applicants.
+It has a Program of Merit designation from the Academy for Gerontology in Higher Education.
+The university is accredited by the Higher Learning Commission.